godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 arrows that represent ownership.

-Once this diagram exists, making a game is about creating a scene for each of those nodes, and use instancing (either by code or from the editor) to represent ownership.
+Once this diagram exists, making a game is about creating a scene for each of those nodes, and using instancing (either by code or from the editor) to represent ownership.

 Most of the time programming games (or software in general) is spent designing an architecture and fitting game components to that architecture.
-Designing based on scenes replaces that and makes development much faster and more straightforward, allowing to concentrate on the game itself.
+Designing based on scenes replaces that and makes development much faster and more straightforward, allowing you to concentrate on the game itself.
 Scene/Instancing based design is extremely efficient at saving a large part of that work, since most of the components designed map directly to a scene.
 This way, none or